ZeFix-c-tout/save-data_script/README.md

 # Save-Data_script
-This script allows you to backup your personal data from your PC and then store it on an external hard disk
+This script allows you to back up your personal data from your PC and store it on an external hard drive.

-Avant d'effectuer une copier coller, le fichier 'sauvegarde_script' ne dois pas se trouver dans les endroits suivants :
+Before running the copy process, the folder named `sauvegarde_script` must NOT be located in any of the following directories:

-Bureau
+- Desktop
-Document
+- Documents
-OneDrive
+- OneDrive
-Download
+- Downloads
-Images ou Pictures
+- Images / Pictures
-Musique
+- Music
-Video
+- Videos

-Votre fichier 'sauvegarde_script' doit être stocker sur une cle USB.
+For the script to work correctly, the `sauvegarde_script` folder must be stored on a USB drive.